 How to Introduce Block Quotations

-Block quotations are usually introduced with a complete sentence ending with a colon.5
+Block quotations are usually introduced with a complete sentence ending with a colon.6

-(All of the examples below use Latin filler text in order to maintain emphasis on formatting.)
+(All of the examples below use Latin filler text to maintain emphasis on formatting.)

 The upcoming “Block Quotations, Part 2: How to Format Block Quotations” will cover structural issues such as indentation sizes, quotation mark usage, multi-paragraph indentation, and citation placement.
 And “Block Quotations, Part 3: Block Quotation Issues and Concerns” will discuss special considerations when using block quotations such as copyright issues, reader expectations, and alternative options.